Signed in as:

 There are many important things to consider throughout the process, especially if you're a first time home buyer.
 Here's some information that will keep you on track.

-Count On Your Real Estate Agent To: Preview available homes to weed out those that are overpriced, or undesirable in some other way.
+Count On Your Real Estate Agent To Preview available homes to weed out overpriced or undesirable ones in some other way.
 Present the homes that suit your needs as you've defined them.
 Help you determine the difference between a "good buy" and a property which, because of its nature (neighborhood, market appeal, etc.), might have to be discounted if you decide to sell in the future.
 Negotiate the best deal for you.
 With a Pre-Qualification letter from us in hand, your Real Estate Agent will be able to demonstrate that you are a qualified and capable borrower.
-This will strongly influence the Seller, and may make the difference between the Seller accepting your offer or someone else's even if your offer is lower!
+This will strongly influence the Seller and make the difference between the Seller accepting your offer or someone else's even if your offer is lower!

-Count On Yourself To: Keep your Real Estate Agent informed of any questions or concerns as they develop.
-Keep the process moving by providing documentation and decisions as soon as reasonably possible.
-By doing so, many of the details are taken care of early in the process so you can comfortably concentrate on any last minute details or events that require your attention.
+Count On Yourself To Keep your Real Estate Agent informed of any questions or concerns as they develop.
+Keep the process moving by providing documentation and decisions as soon as possible.
+By doing so, many of the details are taken care of early in the process, so you can comfortably concentrate on any last-minute details or events that require your attention.
 Enjoy purchasing your home, but do remain objective throughout to make the business decisions that are best for you.
 Make sure you are pre-approved as early as possible.
-This will put the power of financing behind you so you can concentrate on selecting your home.
+This will put the power of financing behind you to concentrate on selecting your home.

 The Loan Estimate tells you important details about the loan you have requested.